Manasa-Shivarudra/Data-Science-Projects/README.md

 7. Interaction effect: Here we are including the product of TV and radio as interaction value and calculating RMSE and R square. and got RMSE:  0.7011871137164326 and R^2:  0.9789736814681261.
 The model has a best fit line here since R square value is 97 and RMSE got reduced to a great extent.

+## University Admission Prediction:
+Problem Statement: Predict the chance of admission into a particular university based on student's profile Input features: GRE Scores, TOEFL Scores, University Rating, Statement of Purpose, Letter of Recommendation (Strength out of 5), Undergraduate GPA, Research experience.
+Output : Chance of admission(0 - no admission, 1- admission)
+TASK #1: IMPORT LIBRARIES AND DATASET: The data set is taken from kaggle https://www.kaggle.com/mohansacharya/graduate-admissions
+TASK #2: PERFORM EXPLORATORY DATA ANALYSIS: Check for null values TASK #3: PERFORM DATA VISUALIZATION: visualize using the histogram to check how the data is distributed.
+Plot a pair plot using seaborn to check how its distributed across each          feature.
+Check the correlation of features in the dataset and plot a heatmap to check the correlation.
+TASK #4: CREATE TRAINING AND TESTING DATASET: Create X as with all the input features and y as the chance of admission.
+Scale X and y using StandardScaler function in                    sklearn.preprocessing module.
+Create Training and Test data using train_test_split from sklearn.model_selection.
+TASK #5: TRAIN AND EVALUATE A LINEAR REGRESSION MODEL: Training the model by using LinearRegression function from sklearn.linear_model
+         The model accuracy is found to be 0.7804444 TASK #6: TRAIN AND EVALUATE AN ARTIFICIAL NEURAL NETWORK: Train the model using keras from tensorflow.
+         ANN model Accuracy : 0.7280851602554321
+TASK #7: TRAIN AND EVALUATE A DECISION TREE AND RANDOM FOREST MODELS: Train the model using DecisionTreeRegressor from sklearn.tree and RandomForestRegressor from                        sklearn.ensemble.
+         Decision Tree accuracy:  0.694118006321222
+         Accuracy of Random Forest:  0.7812480726589323 TASK #8: CALCULATE REGRESSION MODEL KPIs:
+         RMSE = 0.068
+         MSE = 0.004601440249559633
+         MAE = 0.049577850133253006
+         R2 = 0.7804444076545745
+         Adjusted R2 = 0.7575057636781868

 ## End to End Project:
 ## Wiki WebScrapping Flask Project:
 This is a basic web application that performs the following tasks: